 Parwan Employment Precinct

-In partnership with Moorabool Shire Council (Council), the Victorian Planning Authority (VPA) is progressing strategic planning for the development of the Parwan Employment Precinct (PEP), south of Bacchus Marsh.
+Council, in partnership with the Victorian Planning Authority (VPA), has been progressing strategic planning for the development of the Parwan Employment Precinct (PEP), south of Bacchus Marsh.

 The PEP has the potential to deliver employment opportunities in excess of 1,500 people and will also help redress the large number of people leaving the Shire daily for employment.
 Current figures show that 60% of residents travel outside of Moorabool Shire for work, with many commuting to Melbourne, resulting in a loss of $20 million from the Shire annually.